Gigi Hadid & Tyler Cameron Grab Dinner With Serena Williams, Naturally

 Now this trio is a grand slam.

 On Tuesday night, Gigi Hadid and Tyler Cameron grabbed dinner at NYC's La Esquina with none other than Serena Williams.
-(Her pals Cully Smoller and Kendall Visser also tagged along.)
+Also in attendance: Caroline Wozniacki and Gigi's pals Cully Smoller and Kendall Visser.

-Clad in boyfriend jeans and a white tank, the 24-year-old model looked casual next to the Bachelorette runner-up, who chose gray shorts and a red tee for the evening.
-Later, the tennis champ was seen leaving the Mexican eatery with the duo.
+The group met at the Mexican eatery around 9 p.m. for a "laid back" meal, a source tells E!
+News.
+"Everyone seemed comfortable together."
+Tyler, in gray shorts and a red tee, arrived before Gigi—she chose boyfriend jeans and a white tank.
+She was then escorted over to the table by a friend who works at the restaurant.

+"They had a fun dinner," adds the insider.
+"There were there for about an hour.
+Everyone was in great spirits, laughing together and enjoying their dinner.
+It was very casual with everyone just hanging out and chatting."
+Later, when the group wrapped up, they walked out together before going their separate ways.

-The meal is just another outing in an already lengthy list of public dates between Gigi and Tyler, who originally met on Instagram.
+This is just another outing in an already lengthy list of public dates between Gigi and Tyler, who originally met on Instagram.

 The pair were first seen together at Brooklyn's Dumbo House in early August.
 They've since hung out at Frames Bowling Lounge, Justin Therouxs new bar Ray's and, of course, her apartment.
 Tyler is often spotted making an exit the following morning.
 Not to mention they recently vacationed in upstate New York.